JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/coroutines/launching_coroutines.md

 ## Launching Coroutine From Service Scope

 The recommended approach is creating a [service](plugin_services.md) that receives [its scope](coroutine_scopes.md#service-scopes) via the constructor injection and launching a coroutine from the service methods.
-Please note that while creating a service instance does allocate additional resources, using a dedicated service and scope remains a lightweight and, most importantly, safe solution for launching coroutines.
+Note that while creating a service instance does allocate additional resources, using a dedicated service and scope remains a lightweight and fundamentally safe solution for launching coroutines.
 It should be used whenever possible.

 The pattern is as follows: